pop-team/pop-java/docs/applications-development.rst

 programmer can easily learn it and existing Java libraries can be parallelized without much effort.
 Changing a sequential Java application into a distributed parallel application is rather straightforward.
-POP-Java is also very close to POP-C++ so that POP programmer can use both system easily.
+POP-Java is also very close to POP-C++ so that POP programmer can use both systems easily.

 Parallel objects are created using parallel classes.
 Any object that instantiates a parallel class is a parallel object and can be executed